-Two take home points from Figure 1 are straightforward.
-First, if the firm in question has low volatility of daily abnormal returns, then only relatively small effects are needed to have reasonably high power, i.e., to identify an effect that really occurred.
-But second, for highly volatile firms, power is quite low even for substantively sizable event effects.
-This is true because it just wouldn't be very surprising to see a 5% daily stock price move for a firm with σ =4.5%, even on a day when nothing especially unusual happened for that firm.
+The takeaways from Figure 1 are straightforward.
+If a firm has low volatility of daily abnormal returns, then only relatively small effects are needed to have reasonably high power, that is, to identify an effect that really occurred.
+But for highly volatile firms, power is quite low even for substantively sizable event effects.
+This is true because it just is not very surprising to see a 5% daily stock price move for a firm with $\sigma=4.5\%$ , even on a day when nothing especially unusual happened for that firm.
 Thus, Figure 1 illustrates the fact that power depends importantly on both the true effect of the event of interest and the volatility of a firm's daily abnormal returns.

-To put all this in perspective, it is helpful to recall from our discussion above that the meat of the firm-level distribution of σ values in our 2015 data lies between $\sigma=1\%$ and $\sigma=3\%$.
-This means that for many firms, power will be relatively low for event effect sizes between $\gamma=2\%$ and $\gamma=6\%$.
-Additional perspective follows from observing that Halliburton had a standard deviation of about 1.7% during the period considered by experts who wrote reports in the Halliburton litigation,97 putting Halliburton close to the middle of our examples of low- and high-volatility firms.
+To put all this in perspective, it is helpful to recall from our discussion above that the meat of the firm-level distribution of $\sigma$ values in our 2015 data lies between $\sigma=1\%$ and $\sigma=3\%$ .
+This means that for many firms, power will be relatively low for event effect sizes between $\gamma=2\%$ and $\gamma=6\%$ .
+Additional perspective follows from observing that Halliburton had a standard deviation of about 1.7% during the period considered by experts who wrote reports in the Halliburton litigation, 97 putting Halliburton close to the middle of our examples of low- and high-volatility firms.